 Sometime the football team practise their skills on the playground and field, Miss Knapman runs the football and helps us to get better.
 We also have PE which is run by Mrs Devereux on Mondays.
 Mrs Devereux teaches us all sorts of sports and games and they are really fun.
 They also help us to improve our skills.
 We have won a lot of trophies as a school which we are all proud of and we display in the corridor.

 Although the funding comes to schools split over 2 financial years, it still spans the entire academic year and we have a plan!
-See below for details of how we plan to spend the funding in 2016-17.
+See below for details of how we using our funding to improve children’s health in 2023-24.